Cordtus/ibc-apps/docs/v10-expert-questions.md

 **Questions**:
 - What error types should be returned vs logged?
 - How do error acknowledgements get processed by receiving chains?
-- What logging levels and patterns are recommended?
+- What logging levels and logic are recommended?

 ## Implementation Priority Questions